ni/systemlink-web-interface-template/readme.md

 #### Groups

 Plugins can specify if they should appear within a group.
 Groups are defined in the `navigationGroups` directory within the SystemLink web server.
-To define a new group, create a subdirectory in `navigationGroups` and a config.json file within that subdirectory.
+To define a new group, create a subdirectory in `navigationGroups` and add a config.json file within that subdirectory.

 `C:\Program Files\National Instruments\Shared\Web Server\htdocs\navigationGroups\webapp_group\config.json`